Palma’s 30 ‘must-try’ Restaurants 2025

 1. Mambo

 Of all the restaurants I’ve tried so far this year, this is my favourite.
 Elegance, sophistication and refined food, it’s top-class from every perspective.
 A young, talented couple who are obsessed with getting the details right – the décor, the service, the food tick all the boxes.
 Check it out while you can still get a table.
-It’s my top recommendation for 2023 so far!
+It’s my top recommendation!

 As you can see from this list, variety is what makes the modern Mallorca food scene in Palma so exciting.
 Eating terrifically well in the capital city can be done at all price points – it just takes a little insider knowledge.
 I hope you’ll relish the challenge of seeking out those places that deliver unforgettable dining experiences.
 And if you want to read more in-detail reviews of the restaurants that have made it to this list, you can find them all here.